Talk to Your Guide: (605) 252-9100

 Emotional responses vary from person to person.
 You might feel peaceful, thoughtful, curious, or simply more aware of your surroundings.
 Sometimes the land invites reflection, and sometimes it encourages gratitude.
 There’s no right way to experience a sacred place.
 When you allow yourself to slow down and listen, the landscape often meets you in ways you didn’t expect.
 If you’d like more context before your visit, pages such as Indigenous History and Cultural Perspectives or Unique Landforms can help you understand how these feelings relate to the region’s stories and character.

-What makes a place considered sacred in this region?
+Question: What makes a place “sacred” in this region?

 Glossary of Sacred Site Terms